david-kn/izp-project-3/README.md

 # izp-project-3
-BUT FIT - IZP - projest 3
+BUT FIT - IZP - project 3